WBK-Robotics/pybullet_industrial_path_planner/README.md

 ## Contributions

 Issues and pull requests are welcome.
 If you use this package in academic work, please cite or acknowledge the source.

+## Citing the Package

+If you find the package useful, please consider citing [our paper](https://doi.org/10.5445/IR/1000183537).